 Like it?
 Pin for later.

-We were invited to The World of Wedgwood Artisan Christmas Markets as part of my role supporting #mystokestory, an initiative to highlight the many amazing cultural activities Stoke has to offer.
+We were invited to The World of Wedgwood Artisan Market as part of my role supporting #mystokestory, an initiative to highlight the many amazing cultural activities Stoke has to offer.
 All opinions are, as always, my own.
 I am proud to be an official ambassador of this wonderful campaign, and am really enjoying all the wonderful activities Stoke has to offer.
 If you’re looking for more fantastic ideas, events and things to do in Stoke make sure you take a look at the Visit Stoke website for inspiration.
 Be sure to use the hashtag #mystokestory to share all your own days out in Stoke on Trent.

 This post contains affiliate links which means I receive a small commission if you book via one of these links at no extra cost to you.
 I really appreciate each and every click!